- You are here:

 A. Most required courses are offered during the day, and generally meet 2-3 times per week.
 It is possible to take these courses and conduct research on a part-time basis.
 If you choose to be part time, no financial assistance is available.

 A. For Fall admission, the deadline for applications is January 3, 2023.
 However, you are encouraged to submit your application any time before then.
 Applicants are encouraged to submit their materials early to assure optimal consideration.

 Q. Is it acceptable if my supporting materials (recommendation letters and official test scores, etc.) are received after the application deadline?

-Yes.
+A. Yes.
 However, we cannot begin to review your application until we know your test scores.
 It is acceptable if we don’t receive the official scores until after the deadline.

 Q. I cannot afford to pay the application fee.
 Can I defer the fee until I am admitted?